LeeKamentsky/python-javabridge/docs/installation.rst

 If you do not have a C compiler installed, you can install the Windows SDK 7.1 and .Net Framework 4.0 to perform the compile steps.

-You should install a JDK appropriate for your Java project.
+You should install a Java Development Kit (JDK) appropriate for your Java project.
 The Windows build is tested with the Oracle JDK 1.7.
+You also need to install the Java Runtime Environment (JRE).
 Note that the bitness needs to match your python: if you use a 32-bit Python, then you need a 32-bit JDK; if you use a 64-bit Python, then you need a 64-bit JDK.

 The paths to PIP and Python should be in your PATH (``set PATH=%PATH%;c:\\Python27;c:\\Python27\\scripts`` if Python and PIP